Board of Governors

 - Richard Horsley – Independent Governor and Chair of Audit Committee

-- Frank Jordan – Professional Staff Governor
+- Frank Jordan – Co-opted governor

 - Nick Petford – Ex Officio Governor Vice Chancellor

-- Martin Pettifor – Independent Governor, Senior Independent Member and Chair of Project Assurance Committee
+- Martin Pettifor – Independent Governor, Senior Independent Member

-- Nick Pitts-Tucker – Independent Governor and Chair of Development Committee and Chair of Treasury Committee
+- Nick Pitts-Tucker – Independent Governor

 - Nicholas Robertson – Independent Governor